Shock QB Rowley keeps busy during bye

 Arena Football League players don’t get paid during bye weeks and it’s their choice if they want to get together with teammates for drills.
 Olson estimated half of Spokane’s players left town.
-Many who stayed spent the week healing up from the first five games; others conditioned and/or hit the weight room.
+Many that stayed spent the week healing up from the first five games.
+Others conditioned and/or hit the weight room.

 Rowley spotted several things on video.

 “I feel like I need to … I don’t want to say that,” he said, halting a sentence to avoid saying something that could be seen by opponents.
 “What I saw is we need to get to the point where we’re a playoff team, a championship-caliber team.
 The only difference I see in pro football is mistakes.
 Everyone can make plays, it’s how consistently you can do it and eliminate those one or two mistakes.”

 Rowley will be busy as Spokane (2-3) prepares for Saturday’s road game against Jacksonville (2-3).
 Backup quarterback Adam Froman is getting married this weekend and will miss the game.

 Spokane played with one quarterback (Froman) and without a backup against San Antonio and San Jose.
 Going with one quarterback has obvious risks, but it gives a team an opportunity to address another position.
 Olson will determine later this week if Spokane signs a backup or goes solo with Rowley versus Jacksonville.